Karetski/Snowonder/README.md

 ![Header](https://raw.githubusercontent.com/Karetski/Snowonder/master/Resources/ReadmeHeader.png)

-**Snowonder** is an import declarations formatter Xcode Extension.
-It adds ability to sort and clean import declarations block in a current source file.
-For now it supports only **Swift** and **Objective-C**, but support for other languages is coming soon.
-This extension is created with latest Swift release and fully open source.

-For now Snowonder supports only **Xcode** of version **8 and higher**.
-If you're looking for **Xcode 7.3** version please check [legacy](https://github.com/Karetski/Snowonder/blob/legacy/README.md) branch.
+**Snowonder** is Xcode Extension that adds some convenient formatting operations for Import Declarations.
+This extension is created with latest stable Swift release and fully open source.
+Snowonder is based on official Apple's **XcodeKit** which supports only **Xcode** of versions **8 and higher**.
+If you're looking for a Snowonder that is compatible with **Xcode 7.3** version please check [legacy](https://github.com/Karetski/Snowonder/blob/legacy/README.md) branch.

+#### Important 🌟
-If you've found some bug, or having some other troubles feel free to submit an issue.
-This is the simpliest way to make the project better 🌟
+If you've experienced some trouble using Snowonder, please submit an issue with a description.
+This is the simpliest way to make the project better.

 [![Build Status](https://travis-ci.org/Karetski/Snowonder.svg)](https://travis-ci.org/Karetski/Snowonder)

-## Features [ 🐴 — current stable, 🦄 — pre-release ]
+## Features (🦄 — pre-release only)

-#### 2.1
-- [ ] Load config from JSON
-#### 2.0 🦄
-- [ ] Setup key binding from Snowonder wrapper application
-- [x] Adding Import Declarations from anywhere in code
-#### 1.1 🐴
-- [x] Duplicated Import Declarations filtering
-#### 1.0
+- [x] **Swift** and **Objective-C** programming languages support
 - [x] Import Declarations categorization
 - [x] Alphabetical sorting of Import Declarations in scope of category
-- [x] Swift and Objective-C programming languages support
+- [x] Duplicated Import Declarations filtering
+- [x] Adding Import Declarations from anywhere in code 🦄
-- [x] Extension enabling from Snowonder wrapper application
+- [ ] Setup key binding from Snowonder wrapper application
+- [ ] Load config from JSON

 ## Installation